NATO Response Force

 Before use, the NRF will be tailored (adjusted in size and capability) to match the demands of any specific operation to which it is committed.

-The VJTF and Initial Follow-on Forces are based in their home countries, but are able to deploy to wherever they are needed for exercises or crisis response.
+The VJTF and Initial Follow-on Forces are based in their home countries, but are able to deploy to wherever they are needed for exercises, crisis response or collective defence.
 The VJTF participated in its first deployment exercise in Poland in June 2015 and is regularly tested during exercises on its ability to deploy and respond to any arising crisis.

 Leadership of the VJTF rotates on an annual basis, with one Ally designated as the lead country and other Allies participating.